-On behalf of our Board of Directors, we are pleased to invite you to attend Schnitzer Steel's 2020 Annual Meeting on Tuesday, January 28, 2020 in Portland, Oregon.

-Whether or not you are able to attend our meeting in person, we invite you to read this year's proxy statement which highlights our key activities and accomplishments in fiscal 2019 and presents matters for which we are seeking your vote.
+On behalf of our Board of Directors, we are pleased to invite you to attend Schnitzer Steel's 2021 Annual Meeting on Tuesday, January 26, 2021.
+Whether or not you are able to attend our virtual meeting online, we invite you to read this year's proxy statement that highlights our key activities and accomplishments in fiscal 2020 and presents matters for which we are seeking your vote.